 - poor response to chemotherapy with increased side effects

-Cachexia is an often irreversible side effect of diseases including cancer and HIV.
-It causes severe weight loss and muscle wastage.
+Cachexia is an often irreversible condition that occurs during the late stages of serious illnesses, including cancer and HIV.
+It causes severe, involuntary weight loss and muscle wastage.